Open Thread 112.75

 To start with, this would be my rough map: http://www.270towin.com/maps/WKzBk, with the modification of taking NoVA (the DC metropolitian area that extends into Virgina) and giving it to Blue, while extending a line from the top point of Kentuckey to the top-right corner of Missouri and giving it to Red.

 At the time of partition, every current citizen would have the option to become a citizen of any of the successor states, regardless of their residence.
 The successor states would be bound in an EU-style trade/migration system.
 Equal protection, except for voting, would be constitutionally guaranteed to members of other successor states.
 Federal lands and military bases within each successor state devolve to their geographical residence.
 Nuclear forces are divided equally.
 Movable government property, the Navy, and overseas assets would be divided up pursuant to a bidding process.
-The national debt is divided on a per-capital basis.
+The national debt is divided on a per-capita basis.
 Federal employees and soldiers have their contracts transferred to the successor state they chose to be a citizen of.

 Property taxes of all kind would be abolished and constitutionally barred from being reinstated for a period of at least fifty years.
 The successor states would instead fund their governments purely off of income taxes (levied on their citizens) and sales or value-added taxes on the commerce within their borders.
 Commercial/environmental regulations, land use, torts, IP/copyright, and criminal law would also fall within the borders.
 Child protection law would be geographical, except that when addressing non-citizen children, the government of those children would have ICWA-style rights to notice, intervention, and transfer.
 Family law would be citizen-based.
 In cases where couples are nationals of two different successor states, the geographical location would be controlling (if you had, say, a Red and a Blue married and living in Beige, then I guess you follow something like existing diversity jurisdiction practices).
 Children would be citizens of their parents’ nation if their parents are of the same one, otherwise you follow that same rule.
 Local municipal and county governments will continue to be land-based with all residents allowed to vote within, regardless of their citizenship (but note that, until and unless property taxes are relegalized, their powers will me negligible).
 Successor states will be able to set up intermediate/state-level governments if they want around whatever lines they feel are appropriate.
 Children will have equal rights to local public schooling regardless of citizenship, although a successor state may chose to not have public education if it so feels.
 In places where the population can support it, you would expect parallel education systems serving the nationals of different successor states (although in practice, one would expect Beige and Blue to usually join up together)

 Although my map has four zones, I only envision three nations.
 Yellow is, instead, a demilitarized/semi-autonomous zone.
 All federal lands in it are divided out to the other three nations at the time of partition through a bidding process.
 Major cities are allowed to set up charters allowing them to be semi-sovereign Hong Kong-style city-states, as are Indian reservations in that area.
 The remaining areas are assorted along the borders of the existing states on the same semi-sovereign basis.
 The Yellow semi-sovereigns have full control over the types of law evaluated on a geographical basis as described above, except that they are not permitted to have foreign policy.
 Also, with the exception of the Indian reservations, none of these semi-sovereigns have oil, gas, or mineral rights to their lands.
 Instead, all such exploitation is handed by chartered companies jointly owned by the three successor states.
-Yellow semi-sovereigns are able, and expected, to structure their land use laws in such a way that they nonetheless receive a portion of the profits, but it is anticipated and intended that this will be relatively low due to the lack of leverage against the monopolistic successor state charter companies.
+Yellow semi-sovereigns are able, and expected, to structure their land use laws in such a way that they nonetheless receive a portion of the profits, but it is anticipated and intended that their share will be relatively low due to the lack of leverage against the monopolistic successor state charter companies.
 Note that people living in Yellow will enjoy the same right to choose which successor state to be a citizen of as all other Americans living at the time of partition (while also voting in the elections of their local semi-sovereigns).
 Also note that my approach to Yellow is probably a boondoggle that would be best avoided by simply portioning out lands to the other three states, but I just couldn’t help myself (and do not believe it would be appropriate to make Yellow a fourth state, on the grounds of the large amount of federal lands within, the sparse population, and the lack of a unique culture).

 Why abolish property taxes?